foxbunny/duckweed-devtool/docs/manual.md

 ![devtool toolbar](../media/icon.jpg)

-You the devtool-enabled application is started, a toolbar is shown in the lower-right corner of the tab.
+When the devtool-enabled application is started, a toolbar is shown in the lower-right corner of the tab.
 This toolbar will contain a duckweed leaf icon which can be used to open and close the inspection panel.